jack-cap/auto-manager/README.md

 - **List endpoints**: `GET /suppliers`, `GET /payments`, etc.
 - **Form endpoints**: `POST /supplier-form` (create), `GET /supplier-form/{key}` (read)
 - **Report endpoints**: Two-step - POST form to get key, then GET view with key

+## Verified API Payloads

+While the Multi-Agent system supports a wide range of actions, the following specific API payloads have been unit-tested against the Manager.io local instance.

+### 1. General Ledger & Reporting
+To generate financial statements (P&L, Balance Sheet), the agent will collect the general ledger summary and group the relevant accounting items.

+2. Purchase Cycle (Invoice + Payment)
+A. Create Purchase Invoice Endpoint
+B. Make Payment (Linked to Invoice) Endpoint

+3. Expense Claim
+Used for out-of-pocket expenses by employees/directors.

+Note on Untested Payloads:
+Other functions (Inventory Transfers, Fixed Asset depreciation, etc.) are implemented in the ENTRY agent based on standard Manager.io API patterns but have not yet been tested with live payloads.

+## Usage Guide

+- Access the Dashboard: Open http://localhost:3000.

+- Connect Manager.io: Ensure your .env credentials are correct.
+The dashboard will show your current connection status.

+- Chat & Upload:

+   - Navigate to the Chat tab.

+   - Click the Paperclip Icon to upload a receipt (PDF/Image).

+   - Prompt the AI: Type instructions like "Process this invoice" or "Book this receipt as a travel expense for John".

+   - Review: The AI will extract details, find the matching UUIDs, and confirm when the entry is posted to Manager.io.

 ## License